BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

+# WHERE ARE THESE WAVES COMING FROM?!
+ALREADY TURNED OFF WAVES IN P3D

+# Tasks

+- Tune controllers
+- Discover why there seems to be waves, but p3d has waves off

+# Extra

-# Make a route for setting different locations in the map
+- Make a route for setting different locations in the map
-# change name gps_imu_simul to sensors_emul
+- change name gps_imu_simul to sensors_emul
-# change name of simulated state to emulated state
+- change name of simulated state to emulated state

-# Report:
+# Report

 - remember to rewrite surge control part
 - change architectre figure: GUI and colors
 - control allocation subscribes to state also